DataStax-Academy/astra-cli-scenario-katapod/step3.md

 astra db playground demo
 ```

+> ℹ️ You can `CTRL+CLICK` on the link to open the page on a new tab (you might need to disable your ad-blocker)

 **✅ Show swagger for REST API:**

 ```
 astra db swagger demo
 ```

+> ℹ️ You can `CTRL+CLICK` on the link to open the page on a new tab (you might need to disable your ad-blocker)

 **✅ Generate configuration file `.env`:**